What time is Requiem on TV?

 What time is it on TV?

-Requiem continues on Friday 9th March at 9pm on BBC1.
+Requiem concludes on Friday 16th March at 9pm on BBC1.
 The whole series was made available as a box set on iPlayer after the first episode aired.

 What’s it about?